 Dr. Edwards was a member of the Phi Beta Kappa honor fraternity as an undergraduate student.

-Dr. Edwards' interests include the full spectrum of Family Medicine services, including women's health, adolescents and disease prevention.
-She also enjoys outdoors activities such as hiking, skiing and kayaking, traveling for the cross-cultural experiences and knitting.
+Dr. Edwards' interests include the full spectrum of Family Medicine services, including women's health, obstetrics, adolescents and disease prevention.
+She also enjoys spending time with her hsuband and two young sons, swimming, running and hiking.
 In addition to working at Mt.
 Edgecumbe Hospital in Sitka, Dr. Edwards will provide services to the community of Kake.

 Dr. Ericksen earned his Doctor of Dental Medicine degree from the University of Lousville in Kentucky.
 He also holds a Bachelor of Science degree in public health from Utah State University in Logan, Utah.
 Before coming to SEARHC, Dr. Ericksen worked for the Northern Navajo Medical Center in Shiprock, N.M., and the Norton Sound Health Corporation in Nome.